Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.SDK.build.md

 # Summary

-Describes steps to build the SDK. iOS SDK is built as a Framework
+Describes steps to build the SDK. iOS SDK is built as a Framework.

 # Prerequisites